-Click Target Setup: the Advanced Settings dialog is displayed.
+1. Click Target Setup: the Advanced Settings dialog is displayed.
 Default port for HTTP connections on the HMI device is port 80.

-- 2. Set correct HTTP, FTP or HTTPS, FTPS ports for the HMI device.
-(These are the ports used by the system to connect to the HMI device and may need to be modified when default ports are used by other services or applications or if the local network requires specific settings.) - 3.
+- 2. Set correct HTTP, FTP or HTTPS, FTPS ports for the HMI device. - 3.
 Specify Hostname to easily identify each device in a network where multiple devices are available.
-The default hostname is "HMI" for all devices. - 4.
-Click Download System Files.
-At the next download the new ports will be used in the HMI device and new hostname will appear in the drop-down list
+The default host-name is "HMI" for all devices.

+4. Click Download System Files.
+At the next download the new ports will be used in the HMI device and new host-name will appear in the drop-down list